Atlas7/fungai-json-server-heroku/README.md

 npm install
 ```

 Start `json-server` where a fake API is served.
-Essentially an entire toy database (that I created) in one `db.json`.
+Essentially an entire toy database (that we created) in one `db.json`.

 ```
 npm run start